alvan/vim-closetag/README.md

     # filenames like *.xml, *.html, *.xhtml, ...
     let g:closetag_filenames = "*.html,*.xhtml,*.phtml"

-Then after you double click &gt; in those files, this plugin will try to close the current tag for you.
+Then after you click &gt; in those files, this plugin will try to close the current tag for you.

 #### Usage